intermine/im-docs/docs/embedding/apps-c/elastic-med.md

 **app-more**

-is a results set similar to `app-results` which corresponds to a component that will automatically search for and display documents that are similar like _this one_.
+Is a results set similar to `app-results` which corresponds to a component that will automatically search for and display documents that are similar like _this one_.

 ### Application search template